Abdelrahman1427/Chest-X-Ray-Pneumonia-Classification/README.md

 # Chest X-Ray (Pneumonia)

-the [ DataSet ](https://www.kaggle.com/code/abhiramakrishna/20bd1a6691-chest-x-rayclassification-pneumonia/data) is divided into training, testing and val sets,will combine them and randomly re-divide
+   The [ DataSet ](https://www.kaggle.com/code/abhiramakrishna/20bd1a6691-chest-x-rayclassification-pneumonia/data) is divided into training, testing and val sets,will combine them and randomly re-divide

 ## Tasks
-main task is to understand and implement the basic Image Classification pipeline that can correctly predict the label of a given image and conduct the following experiments:
+   Main task is to understand and implement the basic Image Classification pipeline that can correctly predict the label of a given image and conduct the following experiments:

 1. Understand the train/test splits.
 Even if the dataset is divided into training and test sets, combine them both and randomly re-divide them